Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

+Figure~\ref{fig:marm-results-Means} shows the evolution of the conditional mean velocity estimate across inversion cycles and frequencies, organized by cycle-frequency (rows) and source number (columns).
+In the first cycle at low frequencies (3--5~Hz), the conditional mean recovers only the large-scale background structure of the model.
+As higher frequencies are introduced and the inversion advances into the second cycle, structural details such as dipping reflectors, anticlines, and lateral velocity contrasts become progressively sharper.
+The RME decreases systematically across cycles for all source configurations.
+The corresponding pointwise posterior standard deviation is presented in Figure~\ref{fig:marm-results-Stds}.
+Early in cycle 1, the uncertainty is broadly distributed across the model.
+As the inversion progresses through the frequency schedule and into cycle 2, the standard deviation decreases throughout the model---most notably in the shallow section, where the surface acquisition provides strong illumination.
+The uncertainty remains persistently elevated at depth and near the model boundaries, reflecting the inherent limitations of surface-based seismic acquisition for resolving deep structure.
 Figures~\ref{fig:marm-particles-ns17}--\ref{fig:marm-particles-ns68} show the velocity estimates of three representative particles (indices 10, 20, and 40) across inversion stages for $N_s=17,~34,~\text{and}~68$ sources, respectively.
 These particle-level views complement the ensemble statistics shown in Figures~\ref{fig:marm-results-Means} and \ref{fig:marm-results-Stds} by illustrating the diversity of models that collectively represent the posterior.
 At the start of cycle 1, the individual particles differ markedly from one another and from the true model, reflecting the variability of the prior.
 As the inversion progresses, the particles converge toward consistent large-scale features---particularly in the shallow section---while retaining particle-specific differences in fine-scale structure and at depth.
-This residual spread reflects genuine posterior uncertainty rather than inversion instability.
+This residual spread is consistent with genuine posterior uncertainty rather than inversion instability, though the finite particle ensemble also contributes.
 Comparing across source configurations, interparticle variability decreases markedly as the number of sources increases, consistent with stronger posterior contraction under improved data coverage.